ccollicutt/tanzu-build-service-sample-apps/README.md

 We assume that:

 * TBS has already been [installed and configured](https://docs.pivotal.io/build-service/1-1/installing.html)
-* The `kp` CLI is available and if you rn `kp clusterbuildler list` or similar that there will be objects available
+* The `kp` CLI is available and if you run `kp clusterbuildler list` or similar that there will be objects available

 Set the registry location.
 Of course this assume TBS is all setup, secrets added, etc.